Certems/ODE-Plotter/README.md

 Note;
 You can get cool effects by // out the 'displayBackground' function in 'displaySystem' (both in manager) so the flows are left as tracks rather than just seeing the points move individually

+There are also some preset ODE examples included in a hashed out area within 'odeInput' that can be pasted in

+Hope you enjoy trying it out ;)